Which Halo Recipes Get

-Halo canned dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Halo canned dog food receives the Advisor’s top rating of 5 stars.

-Halo Spot’s Stew Wholesome Beef Recipe was selected to represent the others in the line for this review.
+Halo Chicken Stew Adult recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food